See all 8 Retrace initiatives

 To keep Retrace climate-sensitive and responsive through holistic measures that reduce negative impacts towards climate change.

-Sloped roofs project outwards to block direct sunlight on the walls, and to enable cooling and rainwater runoff.
+Sloped roofs project outwards to enable cooling and rainwater runoff.

 The home controls its environment